 What are the symptoms of capsular contracture?

-- Grade 1 — Breast is soft and natural looking.
+- Grade I — Breast is soft and natural looking.
 The patient cannot detect that there is a capsule present at all.
-This is a normal capsule formation and what every breast augmentation patient hopes to have.
+This is a normal capsule formation and, essentially, what every breast augmentation patient hopes to have.

-- Grade 2 — Breast is slightly firm.
+- Grade II — Breast is slightly firm.
 It may be possible to feel the implant.
 Breast still looks natural.

-- Grade 3 — Breast is very firm and appears misshapen.
+- Grade III — Breast is very firm and appears misshapen.
 Implant can easily be felt.
 There may be mild discomfort.

-- Grade 4 — Breast is hard and very misshapen.
+- Grade IV — Breast is hard and very misshapen.
 Implant is painful, especially when pressure is applied.
-Different women experience different levels of pain with capsular contracture.
-Note there are different degrees of pain within this category.
+Different women experience different levels of pain with capsular contracture and these different degrees of pain lay within this category.
 You could find the pain to be entirely manageable or simply unbearable.

-Grades 3 and 4 are considered capsular contractures.
+Grade III and grade IV are considered capsular contractures.

 Is capsular contracture dangerous?